 Use the snail mucin serum after toning and other water-based treatments (such as glycolic wipes).
 Like the essence, gently pat it onto your skin and wait for it to get absorbed before continuing with the rest of your routine.

 Note what kind of formulation it is.
-If it is water-based cream, ensure that you use it before any oil-based products.
+If it is water-based cream or moisturizer, ensure that you use it before any oil-based products.
 Otherwise, it will sit on top of the oil layer and not reach your skin.

 Oil-based formulations can go on as the last step.
 This way, you also seal in the other layers and lock in the hydration.